ricardopaiva/ls-central-feed/_hotfixes/pharmacies-26.1.5 Iceland.md

 ---

 <strong>69515 IS Dispense changed strength on pharmacy item</strong>
-<ul><li><li>Allows the user to identify Pharmacy Items that 0 strength was changed by Lyfjastofnun to non-zero value.
-This was causing problems in Dose Dispensing since there were open e-prescriptions issued when the Item had 0 in strength and all quantities calculated in pills.</li></li></ul>
+<ul><li>Allows the user to identify Pharmacy Items that 0 strength was changed by Lyfjastofnun to non-zero value.
+This was causing problems in Dose Dispensing since there were open e-prescriptions issued when the Item had 0 in strength and all quantities calculated in pills.</li></ul>